labsyspharm/minerva-story-upload/README.md

 - The `PAPER TITLE` should be the title of the associated paper
 - The `AUTHORS` should be comma-separated list of authors of the paper
+- The `JOURNAL` should be the name of the journal that published your paper, if any
 - The `PROJECT TITLE` can be anything related to the project
 - The `PAGE TITLE` can be anything related to the story